oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ```

-### ReactiveElasticsearchRepository
+_The entity search repository_<br>

-The search repository sends commands through the `ReactiveElasticsearchTemplate` dependency.
+The search repository is the persistence technology-specific abstraction that exposes Elasticsearch capabilities like .
+Commands are sent through the `ReactiveElasticsearchTemplate`.

-Tracing the autoconfiguration:
+_Autoconfiguration_<br>

 `ReactiveElasticsearchRestClientAutoConfiguration` configures the `ReactiveElasticsearchClient` from the `ReactiveElasticsearchRestClientProperties`.
 `ElasticsearchDataAutoConfiguration` imports the `ReactiveRestClientConfiguration`, which configures `ReactiveElasticsearchTemplate`.